-Direct output is equivalent to production expenditure.
+Estimating Direct Output: Equivalent to production expenditure.
 IMPLAN is used to calculated direct GVA.
 This model uses economic data from Bureau of Labor Statistics and other sources to determine the relationship between GVA and Output for this sector.
 The ratio of GVA to output that IMPLAN uses is 0.8197.